Audrey Hepburn: 1961–1967: Breakfast at Tiffany's and continued success

 Hepburn next starred as New Yorker Holly Golightly in Blake Edwards's Breakfast at Tiffany's (1961), a film loosely based on the Truman Capote novella of the same name.
-Capote disapproved of many changes that were made to sanitise the story for the film adaptation, and would have preferred Marilyn Monroe to have been cast in the role, although he also stated that Hepburn "did a terrific job".
+Capote disapproved of many changes that were made to sanitize the story for the film adaptation, and would have preferred Marilyn Monroe to have been cast in the role, although he also stated that Hepburn "did a terrific job".
 The character is considered one of the best-known in American cinema, and a defining role for Hepburn.
 The dress she wears during the opening credits has been considered an icon of the 20th century, and perhaps the most famous "little black dress" of all time.
 Hepburn stated that the role was "the jazziest of my career" yet admitted: "I'm an introvert.
 Playing the extroverted girl was the hardest thing I ever did."
 She was nominated for the Academy Award for Best Actress for her performance.

-The same year, Hepburn also starred in William Wyler's drama The Children's Hour (1961), in which she and Shirley MacLaine play teachers whose lives are destroyed after two pupils accuse them of being lesbians.
+Hepburn also starred in William Wyler's drama The Children's Hour (1961), in which she and Shirley MacLaine play teachers whose lives are destroyed after two pupils accuse them of being lesbians.
 Bosley Crowther of The New York Times writes that the film "is not too well acted", with the exception of Hepburn, who "gives the impression of being sensitive and pure" of its "muted theme".
 Variety magazine also compliments Hepburn's "soft sensitivity, marvelous projection and emotional understatement", adding that Hepburn and MacLaine "beautifully complement each other".